bgriffen/projects/README.md

-# projects
+# Projects

 Work grounds for all manner of projects.
+For content on my blog, see notebooks in `blog/`.